 Construction Debris, Drywall, Lumber Acceptance

-Our construction roll-off containers accept the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
-These loads are sorted at the Shreveport transfer station—ensuring high recovery rates—before the remaining material reaches the landfill.
-Contractors often manage these flows through our commercial recurring hauling agreements, while referring to EPA construction debris recycling guidance for standard material management.
+Our construction roll-off accepts the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
+This material is sorted at the Shreveport transfer station to maximize recovery — contractors on steady jobs often choose commercial recurring hauling agreements to stay organized.
+Please consult the EPA construction debris recycling guidance for more information on managing your job site waste streams.

 • Framing lumber and offcuts